lloydmeta/metascraper/README.md

 */
 ```

-## Example application
+## Example applications

-[Metascraper-service](https://github.com/lloydmeta/metascraper-service): a RESTful Play2 service that uses this library to scrape data from a requested URL, taking advantage of the tight integration that Play2 has with Akka.
+1. [Metascraper-service](https://github.com/lloydmeta/metascraper-service): a RESTful Play2 service that uses this library to scrape data from a requested URL, taking advantage of the tight integration that Play2 has with Akka.

+2. [Metascraper-scalatra](https://github.com/lloydmeta/metascraper-scalatra): same as 1. but built on Scalatra, which is more light-weight and Servlet 3.0 compliant.

 ## Licence